Aidar5/nattoeng/docs/source/book/10_useful_functions/range.rst

     In [10]: list(range(0, -10, -1))
     Out[10]: [0, -1, -2, -3, -4, -5, -6, -7, -8, -9]

-The **range** object supports all `operations <https://docs.python.org/3.6/library/stdtypes.html#sequence-types-list-tuple-range>`__, that support sequences in Python, except for addition and multiplication.
+The **range** object supports all `operations <https://docs.python.org/3.6/library/stdtypes.html#sequence-types-list-tuple-range>`__ that support sequences in Python, except addition and multiplication.

 Check whether a number falls within a range: